marvbentinganan/webserver/README.md

 ## Usage

-1. Clone this repository into your machine with Ansible installed. `git clone git@git.iation.com:ansible/webserver.git`.
+1. Clone this repository into your machine with Ansible installed.

 2. Create a `hosts` file.
 A sample hosts file is included in this repo.

-3. Update the variables file located inside `vars/main.yml`.
+3. Update the variables file located inside `global_vars/main.yaml`.
 If you are using this playbook to automate server creation, set your cloud provider variables inside `vars/cloud.yml`.

-4. Provision your server. `ansible-playbook -i hosts setup.yml`.
+4. Provision your server. `ansible-playbook -i hosts setup.yaml`.